WORKSHOP LEADERS AND THE DUAL LANGUAGE FORMAT

 GENERAL INFORMATION ON WORKSHOP CATEGORIES

-The IB philosophy and applications will be the focus of these workshops planned for Administrators and Coordinators of the schools that are new to the IB or are in the process of authorization or are in the interested status.
-Even if the school is not new to the IB, the administrator or the Coordinator may be new to the program, or they may want to revamp their knowledge in order to help the new comers.
+The IB philosophy and applications will be the focus of these workshops planned for administrators (Head of school) and coordinators (Leading the learning) of the schools that are new to the IB or are in the process of authorization or are in the interested status.
+Even if the school is not new to the IB, the administrator or the coordinator may be new to the program, or they may want to revamp their knowledge in order to help the new comers.

 - Basic philosophy of the program and curriculum model

 - Program standards and practices according to the roles of the participants

 During Category 2 Workshops examples of in-class evaluation, teaching and learning methods, and best practices will be worked on.
 This program is prepared for teachers who are already teaching inthe program.